Violence Against Women in Jamaica

 But what about rape and sexual assault?

 It is important that while these preventative measures are in place, we continue to spread messages to adult men and women, that NO MEANS NO. Yes, women are also raped by women.
-The laws MUST have weight in the sentencing of both genders for sex crimes.
+The laws MUST weigh the sentencing of both genders for sex crimes.

 The issues surrounding violence against women, including rape and sexual assault are societal and go back generations.
 There has been no real attempt to institute preventative measures.
 This is because a massive overhaul of the way we think as a people is needed and no one organization, person or government can solve this issue.
 It has to be done as a united people.
 With that said, these are the core solutions that we propose to begin the implementation of preventative measures: